Albertoimpl/albertoimpl_hugo/content/about.md

 +++

-# Alberto Calleja, Software guy
+# Alberto C. R&iacute;os, Software guy

-Curious software developer interested in software architecture, clean code and testing.
-Occasional traveler and food lover.
+Software Engineer interested in building products people love in agile environments with a focus on high-quality tests and clean code.

 Drop me an email: albertoimpl AT gmail.com or find me on twitter: @albertoimpl